scacela/oci-lakehouse-pipeline/modules/oac/generate-idcs-access-token-for-oac.md

 ```
 2. Choose the option for `Customized Scopes`, and then click `Download Token`.
 This will initiate the download of a token file to your local machine called `tokens.tok`.
 3. Using a text editor, open `tokens.tok` from your download location.
-From its contents, copy to your clipboard the string of characters between the quotes that appear as the value from the single key-value pair within the file.
+From its contents, copy to your clipboard the string of characters between the quotation marks that appear as the value from the single key-value pair within the file.
 \
 \
 In other words, copy to your clipboard `<VALUE>` from `{"app_access_token":"<VALUE>"}` from within the `tokens.tok` file.

-4. Paste the contents of your clipbaord into a new file on your local machine named `token-value.txt`.
+4. Paste the contents of your clipboard into a new file on your local machine named `token-value.txt`.
+There should be no quotation marks in this value.
 Ensure that this file will be easy to access for a later step where you will use the value in this file as an input parameter that is required for OAC deployment.